Think of this as your guide to making the most of Camp Kinda. Let's get started!

 Camp Kinda started as a not-quite summer camp, but now it runs year-round.

-Or at least through the end of the coming school year (until June 2022).
-We're still figuring out what happens after that.
-Once you sign up, you'll have access to all of our Camp Kinda and CK Jr. adventures—more than 350 hours of virtual adventures.
+Once you sign up, you'll have access to our entire library of Camp Kinda and CK Jr. adventures—more than 350 hours of virtual adventures.

 Our adventures are organized around themes like The Craft of Magic.
 Each includes 5 daily activity sets with 90-120 minutes' worth of activities.